Hebrews

 v1.
 The writer's first exhortation to his readers is that they keep on loving one another.
 It is very easy for love to wane, but they are to keep at it.
 Brotherly love is a central virtue in the Christian life and is probably best understood in the terms of compassion, rather than a warm feeling toward another person.

 v2.
 The second exhortation is for a recommitment to show hospitality toward travelling believers, probably believers who exercise a pastoral ministry of teaching or prophecy.
 Such hospitality often has unexpected rewards, as Abraham and Sarah discovered when they inadvertently entertained three divine messengers.
-Our guests may not be angels, but as messengers from God, they may well have a word for us.
+Our guests may not be angels, but as messengers from God, a blessing from God may come by way of their visit.

 v3.
 The exhortation to remember those in prison is certainly not just an exhortation to remember.
 This is all about considering those who are suffering for the faith, and acting to do all that is possible to help them in their time of need.
 In practical terms, it's about seeing that they don't starve to death in prison, forgotten and abandoned by their brothers and sisters.
-The consideration we are to show stems from the solidarity we share as fellow believers, it is this solidarity that enables us to empathize with those who suffer.
+The consideration we are to show stems from the solidarity we share as fellow believers.

 v4.
 Another matter of personal morality that requires attention is that of sexual immorality, in particular, adultery.
 The marriage bed should be kept esteemed, undefiled by the intrusion of a third person.
 Sexual relations image the depth of the union possible with God in Christ and so should not be polluted by either adultery, or degraded casual sex.
-Such behavior is sinful and prompts divine wrath, a wrath that could only be turned aside by the perfect sacrifice of Christ.
+Such behavior prompts divine wrath, a wrath that is turned aside by the perfect sacrifice of Christ.
 Sexual sin is serious.

 v6.
 The consequence of accepting that the Lord is on our side, prompts a courageous response in the face of life's many challenges.
 With the psalmist, we can face these challenges with a fearless resolve and this because we undertake our journey with the Lord on our side, Ps.118:6.